streamflow-finance/js-sdk/README.md

 const withdrawStreamParams = {
   invoker: wallet, // Wallet/Keypair signing the transaction.
   id: "AAAAyotqTZZMAAAAmsD1JAgksT8NVAAAASfrGB5RAAAA", // Identifier of a stream to be withdrawn from.
-  amount: new BN(100000000000), // Requested amount to withdraw.
+  amount: getBN(100000000000, 9), // Requested amount to withdraw.
 If stream is completed, the whole amount will be withdrawn.
 };

 try {